andrewdyar/switchyard/CONTRIBUTING.md

 If you wish to patch v1.x your base branch should be `v1.x`.

-If your changes should result in a new version of Medusa, you will need to generate a **changelog**.
+If your changes should result in a new version of Switchyard, you will need to generate a **changelog**.
 Follow [this guide](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) on how to generate a changeset.

 Finally, submit your branch as a pull request.
-Your pull request should be opened against the `develop` branch in the main Medusa repo.
+Your pull request should be opened against the `develop` branch in the main Switchyard repo.

 In your PR's description you should follow the structure: